ahierro/blog-api/README.md

 - Passport JWT
 - Passport Local
 - Bcrypt
+- Docker
+- Testcontainers (for e2e tests, used for starting a mongoDB container)

 ## Run Locally
 - Make sure you have installed Node.js version 20.10.0 and MongoDB